Oh! You Pretty Things: Release and reception

 "Oh!
 You Pretty Things" has been ranked by some publications as one of Bowie's best songs.
 In 2008, Uncut magazine ranked it number 19 in a list of Bowie's 30 best songs.
 In 2015, Mojo magazine considered it Bowie's 17th greatest song.
-Meanwhile, while the staff of NME placed it at number ten in a list of Bowie's 40 best songs in 2018.
-Two years later, Alexis Petridis of The Guardian voted it number eight in his list of Bowie's 50 greatest songs, describing it as one of Bowie's finest uses of an apocalyptic scenario up to that point and concluding: "[It's] a song that sets an incredibly bleak message to a melody so lovely it could be covered by the lead singer of Herman's Hermits."
+The staff of NME placed it at number ten in a list of Bowie's 40 best songs in 2018.
+Two years later, Alexis Petridis of The Guardian voted it number eight in his list of Bowie's 50 greatest songs, describing it as one of Bowie's finest uses of an apocalyptic scenario up to that point and concluding: "[It is] a song that sets an incredibly bleak message to a melody so lovely it could be covered by the lead singer of Herman's Hermits."

 Live versions

 Bowie recorded "Oh!
 You Pretty Things" three times for BBC radio programmes: on 3 June and 21 September 1971, and 22 May 1972 for In Concert: John Peel, Sounds of the 70s: Bob Harris, and The Johnnie Walker Lunchtime Show, respectively.
 The 3 June performance was cut from the show before broadcast and is now lost.
 The September recording, a duo performance between Bowie and Ronson, was released on the Japanese edition of the 2000 release Bowie at the Beeb and on the 2016 vinyl version of that album, while the May 1972 performance was released on the standard edition of Bowie at the Beeb.

 A live version recorded at the Hammersmith Odeon in London on 3 July 1973 during the Ziggy Stardust Tour was released on the album Ziggy Stardust: The Motion Picture in 1983.
 It was performed as a medley with "Wild Eyed Boy from Freecloud" and "All the Young Dudes".
 It was also recorded on 8 February 1972 for the BBC's The Old Grey Whistle Test, though the performance was not broadcast until over ten years later.
 This performance is available on the Best of Bowie DVD.
 An outtake from the same session, in which Bowie stumbles over the lines and gets them wrong on several occasions, is hidden among easter eggs on the same DVD.